What is the Climate Change Act, and does it affect small business owners?

 - Enhanced energy efficiency - Energy efficiency means using less energy to perform the same activity or produce the same result as using more energy.
 Energy-efficient buildings use less energy to heat or cool.
 Being efficient with your appliances and electronics means you’re saving energy and often money.

-- Improved air quality and public health- Cleaner air improves the quality of life and reduces the spread of diseases.
-Less pollution can limit triggers for conditions like asthma and allergies in some cases too.
+- Improved air quality and public health - Cleaner air improves the quality of life and reduces the spread of diseases.
+Less pollution can limit triggers for conditions like asthma and allergies in some cases.

 What happens if we don’t act on climate change?

-Climate change is a huge issue for society and it’s changing the world we live in.
-But global warming isn’t just an environmental emergency, it has a knock-on effect on a number of things, including how you run your business.
+Climate change is a huge issue that's changing the world we live in.
+But global warming isn’t just an environmental emergency, and it has knock-on effects for many things, including how you run your business.

 The World Health Organisation (WHO) estimates that between 2030 and 2050, the effects of climate change will cause 250,000 more deaths worldwide each year.
 This is resulting from malnutrition from poor harvests, but also the spread of diseases like malaria, diarrhoea, and heat stroke.